tkucic/UniTest/README.md

 ![DIAG](diag.png)

+### Why you should use it

+There are many frameworks for unit testing in the world but in the Industrial automation world there are virtually none.
+Certain PLC orientated UnitTest frameworks do exists but they are often designed for specific IDEs.
+Those frameworks are then incompatible with other platforms.
+If your platform doesn't have any unit testing frameworks developed, here is where this library tries to help.

 ## Documentation

 Each assert function has a software description accessible by browsing this repositories [docs folder](docs/index.md).
 The documentation link is also included in the Kernel and in the code itself.